cicero78M/pegiat_medsos_apps/README.md

 ./gradlew assembleDebug
 ```

+The wrapper downloads **Gradle 8.7** the first time it runs.
+If you see an error
+such as `Minimum supported Gradle version is 8.4` make sure you are invoking the
+provided `./gradlew` script or update `gradle/wrapper/gradle-wrapper.properties`
+to use a Gradle distribution newer than 8.4.

 Before running the build you must point Gradle to a valid Android SDK
 installation.
 Create a file named `local.properties` in the project root with
 the following content (adjust the path to match your environment):